bkesterbyld/maroon-potato/src/pages/index.md

     title: ''
     subtitle: ''
     features:
-      - title: relational data modeling as simple as a spreadsheet
+      - title: data modeling as simple as a spreadsheet
         subtitle: ''
         content: >
           Model data, complex relationships and mappings to any source data in